marijnh/Eloquent-JavaScript/06_object.md

-Different pieces of such a program interact with each other through _((interface))s_, limited sets of functions or bindings that provide useful functionality at a more abstract level, hiding its precise implementation.
+Different pieces of such a program interact with each other through _((interface))s_, limited sets of functions or bindings that provide useful functionality at a more abstract level, hiding their precise implementation.

 {{index "public properties", "private properties", "access control"}}